phillid/sand-leek/README.md

 search.
 While you may luck out and get a key quickly, on average, it may take a very long time to crack a long search.

+## Platforms Supported

+Travis CI performs automated builds and tests on OSX and Linux platforms, with both gcc and clang.
+Builds are carried out manually for Windows with MinGW on Linux.

 ## Future work
 I have every intention to add GPU capability to sand leek.